kamaln7/klein/README.md

 ## Installation

+Use the docker image `kamaln7/klein`.
+The `latest` tag is a good bet.

-Grab the latest binary from [the releases page](https://github.com/kamaln7/klein/releases) and drop it in `/usr/local/bin`, `/opt`, or wherever you like.
+Or grab the latest binary from [the releases page](https://github.com/kamaln7/klein/releases) and drop it in `/usr/local/bin`, `/opt`, or wherever you like.

 ### Configuration